France at the Olympics: Aquatics

+Artistic Swimming

+France's only artistic swimming medal came in the Women's duet at the 2000 Summer Olympics.

+Diving

+France's only diving medal came in the women's three-metre springboard in 1952.

 Swimming

-France first competed in swimming at the Paris 1900 Games, with 47 swimmers taking one gold medal (and five total medals).
+France first competed in swimming at the Paris 1900 Games, with 47 swimmers, taking five medals, including one Gold.

+Water Polo

+France was a winner of 1924 tournament, and have twice more finished third.

 Archery

 France competed in archery in its first Olympic appearance in Paris 1900.
 The French team there took 13 of the 20 medals, including gold in 4 of the 7 events.

 Athletics

 France first competed in athletics at the inaugural 1896 Games, winning a silver and a bronze.
 The nation's first gold medal in the sport is a disputed one; Michel Théato was Luxembourgish but living in Paris; his win in the 1900 marathon is credited to France by the International Olympic Committee, which rejected a petition by Luxembourg to change the Olympic record of Théato's nationality.

 Basque pelota

 In the only appearance of basque pelota as a medal sport at the Olympics in 1900, the French team (one of only two teams to enter) withdrew shortly before the competition started, and the match was not played.
 The Spanish pair is credited with the gold medal.